 How to Make Ghee in the Instant Pot

-Instant Pot Ghee Cook times & Quantity
+Instant Pot Ghee Cook Times & Quantity

 - 1 lb.
-(16 ounces) - 8 to 10 minutes, makes 14 ounces (roughly 1.5 cups)
+(16 ounces) - 8 to 10 minutes, makes 14 ounces (about 1.5 cups)

 - 2 lb.
-(32 ounces)- 13 to 14 minutes, makes 28 ounces (roughly 3 cups)
+(32 ounces)- 13 to 14 minutes, makes 28 ounces (about 3 cups)

 - In a 3QT Mini size, 16 ounces takes about 12-13 minutes.

-How to Store
+How to Store Ghee

 Ghee keeps best in clean glass containers or mason jars in a cool, dark place for up to 1 month or in the refrigerator for up to 6 months.